March 19–21, 2020 | Houston, Texas, USA

 The Assessment and Impact Conference goes beyond assessment mechanics to focus on effective continuous improvement.
 This is your opportunity to network with experienced accreditation volunteers and get a glimpse at what peer institutions are doing to push the envelope and improve pedagogy and curriculum.
 Join us to explore current trends and global best practices, strategies that will integrate administrative efforts across the college, and solutions for the complex and nuanced challenges of assurance of learning (AoL).

 Whether your institution has recently begun the assessment process, is measuring impact, or is looking to take your AoL systems to the next level, this conference offers ample opportunities to gather new knowledge and insight to put a streamlined assessment system and strong impact framework into place.

 Assessment office hours are back!
 One-on-one appointment with leading experts in assessment.
 These individual meetings will provide an informal environment to gain in-depth insights and solutions to specific issues or questions at your institution.
 Open exclusively to conference registrants and by appointment only.
-Schedule coming in February.
+Click here to schedule your appointment.

 Faculty, department chairs, associate deans, deans, and those involved with faculty development, in charge of an institution's assurance of learning programs, new to assessment, experienced in assessment, and working on obtaining or extending AACSB Accreditation at their school.

 Dean, St. Mary's University, Greehey School of Business

 Use #AACSBassessment to share your conference-related feedback, thoughts, and photos.
 Follow @AACSBevents and @AACSB for the latest news and updates.

 Do you have more questions?
 Contact our AACSB event staff.